-St Oswold’s Priory is located not far from Gloucester Cathedral on Archdeacon Street, it is easy to spot if walking towards the old Cattle Market site.
-I have passed many times and had a quick look but this time had a good read of the notice and look around at the ruins.
+St Oswald’s Priory is located not far from Gloucester Cathedral on Archdeacon Street.
+The priory is easy to spot if walking towards the old Cattle Market site.
+I have passed many times and had a quick look but this time.
+I had a good read of the notice and look around at the ruins.

 The remaining wall at the site incorporates remnants of the church, its a relaxing place to sit on one of the benches in the park.

 This site is also Where Athelfled and Ethelred where buried and also where Althelstan; the first king of England was educated.
 Its historical importance is massive.